 Homework is a vital part of the learning process for all students in Prep to Year 6.
 It assists the development of disciplined study habits and is an effective way of revising and practising what has been learnt in the classroom.
-As a general guide, students should be doing homework four nights a week and occasionally extra time may be allocated for projects and preparation for tests or exams.
-In most classes a Homework sheet is given out once a week to be returned completed the same day the following week.
+Homework booklets are given out once a week to be returned completed the same day the following week.
 If your child is finding it difficult to fulfil the homework requirements; please contact their teacher in order to negotiate an alternative solution.

 Success with homework and study depends on establishing a routine which includes:

 - a set time to study; and

 - be quiet and free from distractions such as television, stereo, younger children;